albertvisser/treedocs/readme.rst

 -----

 cd to the top directory, and run ``python(3) start.py``.
 If you know which file you are working with, you can add its name as an extra parameter.

-The GUI toolkit used is controlled in toolkit.py in the subdirectory; currently you can only specify `wx` or `qt`.
+The GUI toolkit used is controlled in toolkit.py in the program subdirectory; currently you can only specify `wx` or `qt`.

 Requirements
 ------------